Solving time-fractional differential equation via rational approximation: Rational approximation of the kernel

 where we denote the sum-of-exponentials part of the kernel approximant by

-In Figure~\ref{fig:RA_accuracy_Err} on the left, we show the convergence of this error with respect to the tolerance of the AAA algorithm for $T=1$ and $\dt=10^{-5}$.
+Thus, we split the error into two terms: the error of the sum-of-exponential approximation and the error of the local contribution due to the $w_{\infty}$ term (see also the error estimate in~\Cref{th:error_estimate}).
+In~\Cref{fig:AAA_accuracy}, we show the convergence of this error with respect to the tolerance of the AAA algorithm for $T=1$ and $\dt=10^{-5}$.
 The integral in~\eqref{eq:RA:error_def} is computed using $scipy$ package~\cite{scipy}.
-Let us note that the above algorithm in our implementation faced its limitations with further decreasing both~$\alpha$ and tolerance, when spurious poles appear.

-In Figure~\ref{fig:RA_accuracy_Err} on the right, the number of modes~$m$ with the AAA-tolerance $10^{-12}$ is shown as function of the fractional power~$\alpha$ for $T=1$ and different~$\dt$.
-We can remark a small number of modes in comparison with other multi-pole approximations, e.g.,~\cite{baffet2017kernel}.
+In~\Cref{fig:ModesNumber}, the number of modes~$m$ with the AAA-tolerance $10^{-12}$ is shown as function of the step size~$h$ for different values of the fractional power~$\alpha$.
+Without loss of generality, we fix the time interval size $T=1$, since increasing the time interval with the same number of steps can be seen as decreasing~$h$ for the rescaled time ${\tilde{t}=t/T}$.
+We observe that the number of modes $m$ grows as $\log N$, which is typical for the majority of kernel compression methods.
+However, we remark that the value itself of the number of modes is significantly smaller (order of $20$) in comparison with many other methods, where the number of modes (auxiliary variables, quadrature points) is typically of order of hundreds, see, e.g.,~\cite{baffet2017kernel,baffet2019gauss,jiang2017fast,li2010fast,zeng2018stable}.
 We can also observe that the number of modes decreases at the limits of the interval $(0,1)$.
-Besides, for the value~$\alpha=1$, we obtain $m=1$ with the single mode $c_1=1$ and $d_1=0$.
-For $\alpha=0$, we have $m=0$, when only the "infinity" mode $c_{\infty}=1$ remains.
-Note that the coefficient~$c_{\infty}$ takes values between $0$ and $1$, where the extremities correspond respectively to $\alpha=1$ and $0$.
+Besides, for the value~$\alpha=1$, we obtain $m=1$ with the single mode $w_1=1$ and $\lambda_1=0$.
+For $\alpha=0$, we have $m=0$, when only the "infinity" mode $w_{\infty}=1$ remains.
+Note that the coefficient~$w_{\infty}$ takes values between $0$ and $1$, where the extremities correspond respectively to $\alpha=1$ and $0$.